Mexico City’s Best Home and Interior Design Stores

 If you’re looking to shop for homeware under one roof, then the best place to head to is upmarket Polanco’s fantastic Blend Design concept store.
-There you’ll find a wealth of great design items, displayed throughout various showrooms, which would be the perfect statement pieces in anyone’s home.
+There you’ll find a wealth of great design items that would be the perfect statement piece in anyone’s home.
 The showrooms feature works from both established designers and up-and-comers, as well as national and international names.
 If you’re feeling hungry, they also have renowned chef Enrique Olvera’s Café Eno on-site.

 Polanco is the place to be for great interior design and furniture items, and that is only corroborated by the sprawling penthouse office of Rodrigo Rivero Lake (whose pieces are principally stored in a Naucalpan warehouse).
 A lifelong fan of flea markets and antique fairs, both in Mexico and beyond, Lake has cultivated an impressive collection of antiques and artworks.
 However, keep in mind that a visit to his showroom is by appointment only.

-Founded in 1999, Trouvé is still going strong to this day and continues to be one of the best places in the Mexican capital to browse mid-century treasures, whether design, furniture or art.
+Founded in 1999, Trouvé is still going strong to this day and continues to be one of the best places in the Mexican capital to browse mid-century treasures.
 Vintage is the real focus here, as you can imagine, so if you want a refurbished piece of 60s homeware, for example, there’s really no better place to start your search.
-Trouvé has recently expanded their product range, though, and now offers unique designs inspired by the modernist vibe of the 50s, 60s and 70s from names such as Clara Porset and Cisco Jiménez.
+Trouvé has recently expanded their product range and now offers unique designs inspired by the modernist vibe of the ’50s, ’60s and ’70s from names such as Clara Porset and Cisco Jiménez.

 The brains behind Mexico City’s fabulous and critically acclaimed store Onora is NYC-native Maggie Galton, in partnership with Mexican businesswoman Maria Eladia Hagerman.
 As the store is known for its collections of simple, timeless designs produced with the help of Mexican artisans from across the country, any Onora product would be the perfect way to introduce some Mexican folk art into your house in an understated, minimalist manner.

-If you like the idea of buying products with a sustainable foundation, then the items on sale at Polanco’s Pirwi will be right up your street.
+If you like the idea of buying sustainable products , then the items on sale at Polanco’s Pirwi will be right up your alley.
 Founded in 2007 by designers Alejandro Castro and Emiliano Godoy, Pirwi continues to go from strength to strength with each subsequent furniture collection, each of which is a cut above the mass-produced flat pack we’re used to nowadays.
-One huge selling point of this store above some others is its use of traditional and sustainable production methods to ensure the highest quality with the lowest impact.
+One huge selling point of this store above others is its use of traditional and sustainable production methods to ensure the highest quality with the lowest impact.